jayaraju-bura/distributed_systems_learnings/README.md

 # distributed_systems_learnings
-This repository contains the programs written in golang pertained to distributed systems
+This repository contains the programs written  pertained to distributed systems